Domestic Asset Protection Trust

 • Trustee cannot be the grantor or beneficiary, but a Private Trust Company owned and controlled by the grantor or beneficiary.

-What is the Waiting Period?
+What Is the Waiting Period?

 Although setting up a DAPT protects your assets from personal creditors and lawsuits, you will not get complete protection for your assets immediately.
 Each state that permits the establishment of a DAPT allows creditors to pursue assets in the DAPT for a period of time after they are contributed.
 The period which must pass before you obtain full asset protection with a DAPT can run from several years in some states, to just six months or less in Wyoming.
 Consequently, it is vital to understand how each state handles the statute of limitations for asset protection.

-What are the Benefits of a DAPT?
+What Are the Benefits of a DAPT?

 Creating a DAPT protects your assets from creditors once a state-mandated statute of limitations expires.
 Since a creditor does not have access to DAPT assets to satisfy your personal debts, the creditor is much more likely to negotiate a settlement that might allow you to pay off your debt for just a few pennies on the dollar.

-Setting up a DAPT can also protect your nonmarital assets if you place the assets in the trust before you get married.
+Setting up a DAPT can also protect your nonmarital assets if you place the assets in the Trust before you get married.
 If you face a divorce, your spouse cannot ask for nonmarital assets because they are protected in the DAPT.
-Establishing a DAPT before marriage is a much easier way to protect your assets than negotiating to a prenup.
+Establishing a DAPT before marriage is a much easier way to protect your assets than negotiating a prenup.

 Domestic Asset Protection Trusts

-What are the disadvantages of a DAPT
+What Are the Disadvantages of a DAPT?

 The primary downside of a DAPT is the additional complexity.
-While this is off putting to some clients, those of more substantial means may manage the process with trusted advisors.
+While this is off-putting to some clients, those of more substantial means may manage the process with trusted advisors.
 Remember, the more barriers and complexity you put between your creditors and assets, the more likely you are to obtain favorable terms in the event of a lawsuit.

 Are You a Good Candidate for a DAPT?